ozgurakan/devopsblog/source/_posts/2013-03-26-scaling-horizontally-handling-sessions-on-the-open-cloud.markdown

 {% tweet https://twitter.com/DEVOPS_BORAT/status/274366602252804096 align='center' %}

-These groups of servers or roles or tiers are sometimes load balanced or exist as a pool of servers polling a message queue for work.<!--More--> In this article, I want to focus on the former - load balanced servers.
+These groups of servers or roles or tiers are sometimes load balanced or exist as a pool of servers polling a message queue for work.<!--More--> In this article, I will focus on the former - load balanced servers.

 ##Traditional Session Handling

 ->![](a/2013-03-28-scaling-horizontal/arch1.png)<-

-In traditional application design in the example above, you would need to do something to manage sessions across these three servers.
+In traditional application design shown in the example above, you would need to do something to manage sessions across these three servers.
 The most popular ways are typically:

 * Store a cookie on the end user's system
 * Store sessions in Memcached